MapBBCode/mapbbcode/API.md

 Since the [BBCode specification](BBCODE.md) states that the only customizable part of [map] bbcode is object parameter set, parameter processing and editing panels in the editor have been made pluggable.
 There are two mandatory modules (text and color) and several example modules.

-To create a new parameter module, you have to push to `window.MapBBCode.objectParams` array an object with the following properties and methods:
+To create a new parameter module, you have to push to `window.MapBBCode.objectParams` array an object with the following properties and methods (only the first four are mandatory):

-* `<RegExp>   reKeys`: regular expression that matches parameters that are processed by this module.
+* `<RegExp>   reKeys`: regular expression that matches parameters processed by this module.
 * `<Boolean>  applicableTo( <ILayer> layer )`: tests that given layer can contain module's properties.
 * `           objectToLayer( <ILayer> layer, <String[]> params )`: modifies the layer according to the properties, which are filtered by `reKeys`, so there usually is no more than one.
 * `<String[]> layerToObject( <ILayer> layer, <String[]> lastParams )`: reads properties off the layer and returns them in a string array. `lastParams` array contains properties that the object had before it was edited.
-* `           initLayer( <ILayer> layer )`: initialized newly created layer with default property values.
+* `           initLayer( <ILayer> layer )`: initializes newly created layer with default property values.
 * `           initDrawControl( <Control.Draw> draw )`: modifies [Leaflet.draw](https://github.com/leaflet/leaflet.draw) control according to default property values.
-* `<HTMLElement> createEditorPanel( <ILayer>layer )`: created a panel that will be included in an object popup.
+* `<HTMLElement> createEditorPanel( <ILayer>layer )`: creates a panel that will be included in an object popup.
 It should read and allow editing the property that's processed by the module.

 # Configuration Tool